What are online travel agencies?

-Travel agents such as Kuoni have a team of destination experts that work behind the scenes to curate tailor-made accommodations, experiences, and itineraries.
+Travel agents such as Kuoni have a team of destination experts who work behind the scenes to curate tailor-made accommodations, experiences, and itineraries.
 Their in-person stores allow travelers to enjoy a glass of champagne while meeting with a travel expert to plan their dream vacation.

-Travel agents usually have a portfolio of properties that they recommend to travelers and take a commission fee, similar to OTAs.
+Travel agents usually have a portfolio of properties they recommend to travelers and take a commission fee, similar to OTAs.
 Strong relationships with travel agents can help properties drive more bookings in alternative segments than the OTA market.

 Difference between OTAs and metasearch

-Metasearch websites like Skyscanner act as aggregators and display hotel information and room rates from a variety of online channels including OTAs like Agoda, Trip.com, Travelocity, or Priceline.com and a hotel’s website.
-It enables travelers to compare all of their hotel booking options in real-time across the web so that they can book the best deal.
+Metasearch websites like Skyscanner act as aggregators and display hotel information and room rates from a variety of online channels, including OTAs like Agoda, Trip.com, Travelocity, or Priceline.com and a hotel’s website.
+It enables travelers to compare all of their hotel booking options in real time across the web so that they can book the best deal.